Kia KANA te MATA ki te Ao!

 HEALTH & MEDICAL TREATMENT

 For reasons of safety please notify the school if your child has an allergy to bee or wasp stings or similar.
 Any required medication during school hours should be left at the school office clearly labelled.
 Please complete the “Request to Administer Prescribed Medication” form, which is available from the office.
 We also need to be informed of any medical treatment your child may be receiving.
-The Public Health Nurse visits the school annually.
+The Public Health Nurse visits the school once a term.

 All students need to have signed an Internet Use Permission form to be able to use the school's Internet connection and ICT equipment.
 We are a Google Apps School using the free tools made available to schools to enhance and open up the learning potential of our students.